Who We Are And

 Gary pioneered cementum age analysis in the United States, which ended up being more complicated than simply counting rings like originally thought.
 It turns out each species cementum growth patterns are unique from one another.
 The age analysis methods Gary developed have been tested and revised over the years and are now the proprietary standardized analysis models used by Matson’s Lab.
 Want to learn more about how Matson’s Laboratory has contributed to science?
 Visit our News & Publications page!

 A 1988 visit to the Alaska Department of Fish and Game in Anchorage was a pivotal time in the development of the lab.
-The Department had always utilized its own lab for slide preparation and analysis of tooth sections from Alaska brown bears.
-Invited by the Department, Gary participated with three experienced agency biologists to analyze the ADFG collection of tooth sections form known age bears.
+The Department had always utilized its own wildlife lab for slide preparation and analysis of tooth sections from Alaska brown bears.
+Invited by the Department, Gary participated with three experienced agency biologists to analyze the ADFG collection of tooth sections from known age bears.
 Gary’s results were accurate and precise over the three separate trials done by each participant, and the Department has sent its game mammal teeth to Matson’s Lab ever since.

 In 2014, Gary and Judy sold Matson’s Laboratory to Carolyn and Matt Nistler, and soon after, in 2015, Matson’s was moved to Manhattan, Montana.